StevenLomon/stock-market-big-data-project-spark-bigquery/README.md

    └── processed-data/
          └── (processed files from Spark, e.g., processed-stock-data.csv)
 ```
-eu-north1 (Finland) is chosen as region (Finland is close enough to Sweden I guess hahaha).
+Once again, eu-north1 (Finland) is chosen as region (Finland is close enough to Sweden I guess hahaha).
 Otherwise, default values are used.

 With the bucket created, next up is writing the Spark job:

 ### Writing the Spark job

-Hi!
+BOBO!

 ### Data Processing and Analysis